Buying an Existing NJ Franchise Business

 The Benefits and Responsibilities of Franchise Ownership

-A franchise with its system(s) enables you as an investor or future franchisee to capably operate your business.
-You pay a franchise fee and you get to use an operational system developed by the company to help you run the business together with the right to use the franchisor’s name.
-For example, a franchisor generally assists you by finding a location for your operation, provides initial training, delivers a detailed operations manual, and provides advice on management, marketing, and personnel.
-The franchisor may also provide support through periodic newsletters, a toll-free telephone number, a website, and scheduled workshops, seminars, annual meetings, etc.
+A franchise, with its system(s), enables you, as an investor or future franchisee, to operate your business effectively.
+You pay a franchise fee, and you get to use an operational system developed by the company to help you run the business, together with the right to use the franchisor’s name.
+For example, a franchisor generally assists you by finding a location for your operation, providing initial training, delivering a detailed operations manual, and offering advice on management, marketing, and personnel.
+The franchisor may also provide support through periodic newsletters, a toll-free telephone number, a website, and scheduled workshops, seminars, and annual meetings.

 Buying a franchise involves many more details and checklists than the purchase of a non-franchised business

-In addition to the normal pre-closing checklist items, you must take the time and effort to read the franchise agreement which has been written by the attorneys for the franchisor, and to which you will be legally bound once you close on your franchise.
+In addition to the normal pre-closing checklist items, you must take the time and effort to read the franchise agreement, which has been written by the attorneys for the franchisor, and to which you will be legally bound once you close on your franchise.

-To become a lawful franchisee you must obtain the consent of both the franchisor and the landlord for the location where the franchise operates.
-To protect you, Hanlon Niemann & Wright can review the franchise agreement and incorporate the mandatory franchise related clauses and contingencies into the purchase and lease agreement(s).
+To become a lawful franchisee, you must obtain the consent of both the franchisor and the landlord for the location where the franchise operates.
+To protect you, Hanlon Niemann & Wright can review the franchise agreement and incorporate the mandatory franchise-related clauses and contingencies into the purchase and lease agreement(s).

-Our firm has many years of experience helping clients evaluate the purchase of a franchised businesses.
+Our firm has many years of experience helping clients evaluate the purchase of a franchised business.
 Our clients appreciate our quality legal work and prompt, responsive service.
 If you plan on purchasing a franchised business in New Jersey, contact Fredrick P. Niemann today.

 The Purchase and Assignment of Ownership to an Existing Franchise in NJ